fxdave/react-konva-anchors/README.md

 The referenceDesiredOrigin is the origin point where you want to place the element.
 The shift is a final transformation.

-With origin's you can reach percentage based positioning.
+With origins you can reach percentage based positioning.
-With shift's you can move by pixels.
+With shifts you can move by pixels.

 Use case: For example, you can use it to pose a button to the top right corner of a rectangle.